Sathvik-pechetty/salesforce-training/day2-platform-basics/README.md

-1. What is Salesforce Platform?

-Salesforce Platform is a cloud-based platform that helps businesses build CRM applications and manage customer data.
-It provides tools for automation, apps, objects, security, and development.

-2. Explain App, Object, and Tab
-What is an App?

-An App in Salesforce is a collection of tools, tabs, and objects designed for a specific business purpose.

-Example:

-Sales App
-Service App
-Hospital Management App
-##What is an Object?

-An Object stores data in Salesforce, similar to a table in a database.

-Examples:

-Account
-Contact
-Opportunity
-Student
-Patient

-Objects contain records and fields.

-##What is a Tab?

-A Tab is the user interface that helps users access objects and features.

-Example:

-Accounts Tab
-Contacts Tab
-Reports Tab

-Tabs help users navigate the system.

-3. Configuration vs Coding
-Configuration (No Code)	Coding (Apex)
-Uses clicks and settings	Uses programming
-Faster and easier	More flexible
-Used for simple automation	Used for complex logic Configuration Examples
-Creating validation rules
-Building flows/workflows
-Coding Examples
-Custom business logic using Apex
-API integrations with external systems
-4. Connect CRM Concepts with Salesforce Platform

-CRM concepts like Account, Contact, and Opportunity are represented as Objects in Salesforce.

-Account → Company information
-Contact → Customer information
-Opportunity → Sales deal information

-These objects are grouped inside Apps and accessed using Tabs.

-5. Multi-Tenant Architecture

-Salesforce uses multi-tenant architecture, meaning many customers share the same infrastructure while keeping their data secure and separate.

-Benefits:

-Low maintenance
-Automatic updates
-Scalability
-6. How Developers Extend Salesforce

-Developers extend Salesforce using:

-Apex
-Lightning Components
-APIs
-Integrations
-Custom Objects
-7. System Design Example

-You can choose college, hospital, library, etc.

-Example:

-App Name

-College Management App

-Objects
-Student
-Teacher
-Course
-Attendance
-User Interaction
-Students view courses
-Teachers mark attendance
-Admin manages records
+# 1. What is Salesforce Platform?

+Salesforce Platform is a cloud-based platform used to build CRM applications and manage customer data.
+It provides tools for automation, security, apps, and development.

+---

+# 2. What is an App in Salesforce?

+An App is a collection of related tools, tabs, and objects created for a specific business purpose.
+Examples include Sales App and Service App.

+---

+# 3. What is an Object in Salesforce?

+An Object stores data in Salesforce like a table in a database.
+Examples are Account, Contact, Student, and Course.

+---

+# 4. What is a Tab in Salesforce?

+A Tab helps users access objects and features in Salesforce.
+Examples include Accounts Tab and Reports Tab.

+---

+# 5. What is the difference between Configuration and Coding?

+Configuration uses clicks and settings without programming.
+Coding uses Apex programming language for complex business logic.

+Examples of configuration are creating validation rules and building workflows or flows

+Examples of coding are creating custom business logic using Apex and integrating external systems using APIs.

+---

+# 6. How do CRM concepts fit into Salesforce Platform?

+CRM concepts like Account, Contact, and Opportunity are stored as objects in Salesforce.
+These objects are grouped inside apps and accessed using tabs.

+---

+# 7. What is Multi-Tenant Architecture?

+Multi-tenant architecture means many customers share the same Salesforce infrastructure while keeping their data secure and separate.

+---

+# 8. How do developers extend Salesforce functionality?

+Developers extend Salesforce using Apex, Lightning Components, APIs, integrations, and custom objects.

+---

+# 9. Explain your System Design Example.

+The system design example is a College Management App.
+It contains objects like Student, Teacher, Course, and Attendance.
+Students can view courses, teachers can mark attendance, and admins manage records.